GeoffreyBooth/node/doc/api/esm.md

    package’s function can also return a new object, or modify a passed-in object, to keep the state external to the package.

-1. Write a package where the state is isolated in one or more CommonJS files that are shared between the CommonJS and ES module versions of the package.
+1. Isolate the state in one or more CommonJS files that are shared between the CommonJS and ES module versions of the package.
-   This is essentially a combination of the previous two approaches.
 For example, if the CommonJS and ES module entry points are `index.cjs` and `index.mjs`, respectively:

-    _pkg/state.cjs_
     ```js
+    // ./node_modules/pkg/state.cjs
     module.exports = {
       cache: []
     };
     ```

-    _pkg/index.cjs_
     ```js
+    // ./node_modules/pkg/index.cjs
     const state = require('./state.cjs');
     module.exports.state = state;
     ```

-    _pkg/index.mjs_
     ```js
+    // ./node_modules/pkg/index.mjs
     export * as state from './state.cjs';
     ```